iandailis/NES-FPGA/README.md

 2. Compile.
 3. Program the FPGA.
 5. Launch NIOS-II Build Tools for Eclipse, with working directory eclipse/
-6. Press "Run Configurations" then "Run"
+6. Mouse over "Run" then press "Run Configurations" then press "Run"

 Once the hex displays or the NIOS-II console is showing the pressed keycodes, you can begin to play!